ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 We will be building models using several tree-based algorithms: *Decision Tree*, *Random Forest*, *Extra Trees Classifier*, and *Extreme Gradient Boosting*. *Random Forest* and *Extra Tree Classification* algorithms have been chosen as bagging algorithms, `XGBoost` has been chosen as one of the boosting algorithms, while *Decision Tree* algorithm has been chosen as one tree algorithm.

-Before we build our model, we will split our data into training and test set (70% and 30%, respectively). `X_train` and `X_test` data will be standardized using *Standard Scaler*.
-After that, [Stratified K-Fold Cross Validation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) method will be used for resampling.
+Before we build our model, we will split our data into a training set and a test set (70% and 30%, respectively). `X_train` and `X_test` data will be standardized using *Standard Scaler*.
+After that, the [Stratified K-Fold Cross Validation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) method will be used for resampling.
 Implementing cross-validation is important to avoid overfitting.
-Model parameters have been defined in the previous part.
+Model parameters have been defined in a previous section of this process.

 ```python